 As part of the high school check-out process for graduating students, all Seniors who fully complete their checkout form which is comprised of final semester grading as well as turning in all music/athletic equipment, textbooks, library books, and finally clearing all fines, will be made eligible for the free equipment offer.
 During the checkout date(s) the graduating student will visit the Chromebook station as a final step.
 After the staff verifies that the student account is clear, they will verify the assigned device(s) the student has in their possession and proceed in clearing them out of the various inventory systems.
 The student will receive a half sheet paper with additional information on steps students will need to complete once they receive a confirmation email from the district before the device ownership is fully transferred to the student.
 If students lose their information slip, it can viewed here.

-Please note that students should observe information regarding Google/Chrome support for the Chromebook model at Google Chrome Enterprise Help Auto Update policy and know that these assigned student devices are being offered "as is", no warranty or repairs will be offered by the district once the student has graduated.
+Once the device is removed from the district's system and the student has graduated, EMUHSD no longer responsible for the health of the Chromebook device.
+Students should observe information regarding Google/Chrome support for the Chromebook model at Google Chrome Enterprise Help Auto Update policy and know that these Chromebooks are being offered "as is"; no warranty or repairs will be offered by the district once the student has graduated.
+Students are more than welcome to seek repairs if need by third-party providers within the area.

 Frequently Asked Questions